DiatomicOxygen/APCSFinalProject/README.md

 - Added display and constructor for both
 - Added planned instance variables to both
 - Added collide method for player

+5/25/21
+Edward:
+- created pickUpDrop method for Player
+- edited a few other methods to meet requirements of pickUpDrop and future player methods